NHS Payment Scheme

 To nominate a drug or device to be added or removed from the high cost lists, please complete the following form and submit it to pricing@england.nhs.uk.

-The deadline for submitting forms to be considered for 2024/25 is 31 May 2023.
-We cannot guarantee we will be able to consider submissions received after this date.
+Nominations must be submitted by the end of May before the subsequent year’s Payment Scheme (ie, for nominations to be considered for 2026/27, the completed form needs to be submitted by 31 May 2025).
+We cannot guarantee that submissions received after that date will be considered until the following year.
 All submissions received before the deadline will be carefully reviewed and discussed with high cost steering groups.

 Join our FutureNHS workspace